fbpx

 24) Harry Potter Tour

-We did a Harry Potter Tour in Edinburgh with GetYourGuide!
+We did a Harry Potter Tour in Edinburgh!
 This was such fun!
 Our guide Kristel had this lovely Maarodors map of Edinburgh and showed us all the important Harry Potter places in the Ately a must-do if you’re a Harry Potter fan.

 What would you love to do in Edinburgh?